ruth-mapr/drill/_docs/connect/008-mapr-db-plugin.md

 parent: "Connect to Data Sources"
 ---
-Drill includes a `maprdb` format plugin for MapR-DB that is defined within the default `dfs` storage plugin instance when you install Drill from the `mapr- drill` package on a MapR node.
+Drill includes a `maprdb` format plugin for MapR-DB that is defined within the default `dfs` storage plugin instance when you install Drill from the `mapr-drill` package on a MapR node.
 The `maprdb` format plugin improves the estimated number of rows that Drill uses to plan a query.
 It also enables you to query tables like you would query files in a file system because MapR-DB and MapR-FS share the same namespace.